Contribute to local biodiversity science

 For more help and information, please visit the iNaturalist support website.

-Why can’t I see my observations in the WBR WilderBlitz Spring 2025?
+Why can’t I see my observations in the WBR WilderBlitz?

-Confirm that you have joined the WBR WilderBlitz Spring 2025 project.
+Confirm that you have joined the WBR WilderBlitz project.
 The project link and icon will only appear on the observations you’ve uploaded if you have joined the project.
-And don’t forget: Only observations made in WBR will be included in the WBR WilderBlitz Spring 2025.
+And don’t forget: Only observations made in WBR will be included in the WBR WilderBlitz.

-To see only your observations, from the WBR WilderBlitz Spring 2025 project page go to “View All” in the “Recent Observations” section.
+To see only your observations, from the WBR WilderBlitz project page go to “View All” in the “Recent Observations” section.
 Once you’re on the “Observations” page, select the “Filters” option from the top menu.
 From there you can add your username in the “Person” field, click on “Update search” and you should see your observations.
-Note: this option is only available on desktop.
+Note: this option is only available on the desktop version.

-I wasn’t able to upload my observations during the Bioblitz dates (March 20-31).
+I wasn’t able to upload my observations during the Bioblitz dates.
 Can I still upload them?

 Yes!
-As long as you have already joined the project in iNaturalist and your files are date stamped to March 20 – 31, your observations will still be counted as part of the WBR WilderBlitz Spring 2025.
+As long as you have already joined the project in iNaturalist and your files are date stamped as captured within the correct collection period, your observations will still be counted as part of that WBR WilderBlitz.

 Can I get help identifying what I saw?